-It is difficult to describe, and for others to understand, what life is like with depression.
+It is difficult to describe, and for others to understand, what life is like when managing depression.
 The thought of facing yet another day can be daunting.
-Mundane tasks seem impossible, and activities that were once enjoyable lose all appeal.
-Making the treacherous journey from the bed to the floor in the morning, or the afternoon, becomes the most monumental task of the day.
+Mundane tasks seem impossible, and activities that were once enjoyable lose all appeal when you are depressed.
+Making the treacherous journey from the bed to the floor in the morning, or the afternoon becomes the most monumental task of the day.

-Depression affects almost 15 million adults in the United States, a third of which don’t receive treatment.
+Depression affects almost 16.1 million adults in the United States, a third of whom don’t receive depression treatment.
 Some lack insurance.
-Others don’t recognize it as a mental disorder, thinking it’s a weakness or that it will simply go away.
+Others don’t recognize depression as a mental disorder, thinking it’s a weakness or that it will simply go away.
 Friends and family sometimes make it worse while trying to help.
-“Cheer up.
-Life is good.”
+‘Cheer up.
+Life is good.’
 Unfortunately, life is not very good for people who struggle with depressive illness.
 They can’t just cheer up.
 Fortunately, it’s often caused by a chemical imbalance in the brain that can be corrected.
-And, that’s where Transcranial Magnetic Stimulation comes in, stimulating neurons to help the brain naturally correct that chemical imbalance.
+And, that’s where depression treatment via TMS therapy comes in, stimulating neurons to help the brain naturally correct that chemical imbalance.

-Major Depressive Disorder (MDD)—episodic in nature, lasting at least two weeks, including a single episode or multiple events.
+- Major Depressive Disorder (MDD) is episodic in nature, lasting at least two weeks and can include a single episode or multiple events.

-Persistent Depressive Disorder—a continuous depression that varies in severity.
+- Persistent Depressive Disorder is a continuous depression that varies in severity.

-Other forms of depression—psychotic depression is combined with psychosis such as delusions and hallucinations, postpartum depression occurs after women give birth (severely affecting 10-15% of mothers) and Seasonal Affective Disorder (SAD) typically occurs in winter.
+Other forms of depression also include Psychotic Depression (combined with psychosis, can include delusions and hallucinations), Postpartum Depression (occurs after women give birth and severely affects 10-15% of mothers) and Seasonal Affective Disorder (SAD) which typically occurs in winter.

-If you think you might suffer from depression, check with your doctor or give us a call for a consultation at 877-447-6503.
+If you think you might suffer from depression, or are having difficulty managing depression, check with your doctor or give us a call for a depression treatment consultation at 619-344-0258.

 If you need immediate help, please call 911.
 To talk with a crisis worker now, call the National Suicide Prevention Lifeline at 800-273-8255.